Audio

 We’ve led it in, of course, with hometown hero Willy the Kid on WURG The Urge… Haddonfield’s home for rock!

 You gotta love it when a horror movie gives you some solid DJ action, and Willy gets it good to The Cramp’s I Was a Teenage Werewolf.
-At least, I guess he gets it good.
+I mean, I guess he gets it good.
 As good as that turkey is giving anyway.
-Unfortunately, he’s a little underutilized in the story and his death scene feels like it’s ripped from some other movie.
-Some movie you might rather be watching.
+Unfortunately, he’s a little underutilized in the story and his death scene feels like it’s ripped from some other movie; some movie you might rather be watching.

-At least compared to the one you’ve been watching.
-I’m not sure the movie on display at WURG is worth watching either, but at least Michael’s not getting slapped around in a cave by some dildo who been getting bullied by a bunch of high school band dorks.
+At least, that is, compared to the one you’ve been watching.
+I’m not sure the movie on display at WURG is worth watching either, but at least Michael’s not getting slapped around in a cave by some dingus we’ve been watching get bullied by a bunch of high school band dorks.
 A shame really, what they did to Michael.

 And not just in Halloween Ends either (though perhaps the most undignified) but the whole damn lot of it, all the way down the line.
-From making him Laurie’s brother, to bringing him back from complete incineration, to positing him as some sort of Druid-curse vessel, to making his mask CG, to letting Busta Rhymes karate kick him out a window on a reality show, to making him some generic bullying victim with a white trash stripper mom.
+From making him Laurie’s brother, to bringing him back from complete incineration, to positing him as some sort of cursed Druid vessel, to making his mask CG, to letting Busta Rhymes karate kick him out a window on a reality show, to making him just another generic, white trash bully victim with a stripper for a mom.

 Oh well, at least we got the 1st minute or so of Halloween Ends, featuring this classic monster tune from a duo who, like I so wish I could say for Michael Myers, we never heard from again.